VityaSchel/lufin/README.md

 - ✏️ Automatic file renaming with option to keep original filenames
 - 📀 Multiple databases support (MongoDB, PostgreSQL, SQLite)
 - ⚡️ Fully static frontend (no SSR, no Next.js needed running for the website)
+- 📦 Docker Compose deployment with automatic HTTPS out of the box
 - 💻 Links to uploaded files are stored in LocalStorage
 - 💾 Importable/exportable LocalStorage with a button to clean up expired pages